How to Make Cold Brew Coffee From Scratch

-Cold-brew coffee is one of those drinks that sounds extra fancy, but it's actually just an easy way to make iced coffee.
-The key is to let coarsely ground coffee beans steep for a long time, until the water becomes infused with coffee flavor, and more importantly perhaps, the caffeine.
-Once you’ve got your own batch of concentrate, you can make anything with it.
-There’s the obvious iced coffee, but try it in place of the liquid in a banana-peanut butter smoothie, or blended with vanilla ice cream for a java milkshake.
+Take one look at how much cold brew costs at the local café and we promise you'll want to make it at home immediately.
+Good news: cold brew coffee is one of those drinks that sounds extra fancy, but it's actually a low-maintenance method for making better iced coffee.
+The key to any cold brew coffee recipe is to let coarsely-ground beans steep for a long time.
+You'll do this until the water becomes infused with coffee flavor, about 10 hours.
+The end result is a super smooth, rich, and highly caffeinated batch of cold brew concentrate that you can sip as is with ice, or dilute with milk or cream.
+You can also try it in place of the liquid in a banana-peanut butter smoothie, or blend it with vanilla ice cream for a java milkshake.